Until the Night

 "Until the Night" is a song written by Billy Joel for his 1978 album, 52nd Street.
 Although passed over for single release in the US, "Until the Night" was issued as the second single from 52nd Street in the UK - following "My Life" - in March 1979 and reached #50 on the UK Singles Chart.

 Various versions of the single are in existence for different countries, with different B-sides including "Root Beer Rag", "Big Shot", and "Just the Way You Are" (all on CBS label).
-"Until the Night" is also included on the 2005 Billy Joel four-CD and one-DVD compilation entitled My Lives (in reference to the song "My Life").
+"Until the Night" is also included on the 2005 Billy Joel four-CD and one-DVD compilation My Lives.